Can I Use Cottage Cheese For Cheesecake? (Explained!)

 That being said, simply using strained cottage cheese immediately afterward will potentially leave your cheesecake too crumbly.

-So, it also makes sense to put your cottage cheese through a food processor in order to produce a beautiful soft cheese perfect for a cheesecake.
+So, it also makes sense to put your cottage cheese through a food processor to produce a beautiful soft cheese perfect for a cheesecake.

 Finally, even though cottage cheese is far healthier and contains less fat than cream cheese, you should add heavy double cream to cottage cheese to get the right consistency for your cheesecake.